-Did you know that band directors can often tell which students will drop out of band by looking at the quality and condition of the instruments that they're using?
+Did you know that band directors can often tell which students will drop out of the band by looking at the quality and condition of the instruments that they're using?
 Why is that?

 It's because an instrument that is difficult to play or won't perform properly is a huge discouragement to beginning musicians.
 Like anyone learning a new skill, a beginner can find it challenging to make the first sounds.
 The instrument used during the first few months of study is critical in determining the success or failure of a young musician.